Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <br />
 <img src="https://imgur.com/lkeWVhK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 14a.
 Add jane_admin to the “Domain Admins” Security Group.
-The user is not an admin yet, in order for that to happen you must add the user to the DA security group.
+The user is not an admin yet, in order for that to happen you must add the user to the Domain Admins security group.
 So within the Admins folder, right click Jane Doe's username and go to properties
 </p>
 <br />
  </p>